 Kleyton, after his leg amputation and before his prosthesis, vacationing with his family.

 Osseointegration: An Approach That Offers Hope

 Kleyton was among the first civilians to undergo OI.
-Originally developed in Sweden and used by Forsberg to help injured troops, osseointegration involves one or two surgeries.
+Originally developed in Sweden and used to help injured troops, osseointegration involves one or two surgeries.

 For the two-step version, which Kleyton had, the first surgery implants a titanium post inside the remaining bone, supported by grafted bone tissue and held in place with a washer.
 The end of the post is covered with skin.